Ford Motor Company (F) Shares Up Despite Recent Market Volatility

-Ford Motor Company (NYSE: F)’s stock price has increased by 0.79 compared to its previous closing price of 11.42.
-Nevertheless, the company has seen a 1.86% surge in its stock price over the last five trading sessions.
+Ford Motor Company (NYSE: F)’s stock price has increased by 2.28 compared to its previous closing price of 11.60.
+However, the company has experienced a 3.35% gain in its stock price over the last five trading sessions.
 Barron’s reported on 03/24/23 that Ford’s Next Electric Truck Is Coming.
 Think ‘Millennium Falcon With a Back Porch.’

 Is It Worth Investing in Ford Motor Company (NYSE: F) Right Now?

-, and the 36-month beta value for F is at 1.55.
-Analysts have varying views on the stock, with 8 analysts rating it as a “buy,” 1 rating it as “overweight,” 11 as “hold,” and 3 as “sell.”
+Moreover, the 36-month beta value for F is 1.55.
+Analysts have varying opinions on the stock, with 8 analysts rating it as a “buy,” 1 as “overweight,” 11 as “hold,” and 3 as “sell.”

 Sponsored

-The average price suggested by analysts for F is $13.50, which is $1.84 above the current market price.
-The public float for F is 3.88B, and currently, shorts hold a 3.49% of that float.
-The average trading volume for F on March 27, 2023 was 70.52M shares.
+The average price recommended by analysts for Ford Motor Company (F) is $13.42, which is $1.49 above the current market price.
+The public float for F is 3.88B and currently, short sellers hold a 3.49% of that float.
+On March 29, 2023, F’s average trading volume was 70.53M shares.

 F’s Market Performance

-The stock of Ford Motor Company (F) has seen a 1.86% increase in the past week, with a -4.64% drop in the past month, and a 2.65% gain in the past quarter.
-The volatility ratio for the week is 3.61%, and the volatility levels for the past 30 days are at 3.63% for F. The simple moving average for the last 20 days is -4.83% for F stock, with a simple moving average of -8.14% for the last 200 days.
+F stock saw a decrease of 3.35% in the past week, with a monthly decline of -1.70% and a quarterly a decrease of 11.30%.
+The volatility ratio for the week is 3.15%, and the volatility levels for the last 30 days are 3.55% for Ford Motor Company (F).
+The simple moving average for the last 20 days is -1.33% for F stock, with a simple moving average of -5.16% for the last 200 days.

 Analysts’ Opinion of F